FinalVossler/Root-Front-Host/README.md

 - Add the search entity in the header and the ability to configure it by model
 - Support price conversion from dollar to euro depending on the selected language
 - Rename FileInptus to inputFiles for consistency with InputSelect
+- Add the "show in side menu" option for a model

 - Add backend verifications for when a shipping method is deleted (make sure to delete it for orders too => make the shipping method options )
 - Add backend verification for when an entity is deleted (make sure to delete it for orders too => make the product optional)